Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 Pros

-- Built-in speaker and microphone array — single USB-C cable replaces camera, mic, and speaker
+- Built-in speaker and mic array — one USB-C cable replaces camera, mic, and speaker

-- NoiseBlockAI filters background noise from the outgoing mic signal in real time
+- NoiseBlockAI filters background noise from outgoing audio in real time

-- Acoustic Fence technology restricts mic pickup to the space directly in front of the bar
+- Acoustic Fence restricts mic pickup to the space directly in front of the bar

-- Both Teams and Zoom certified — hardware controls work natively in both platforms
+- Both Teams and Zoom certified with native hardware call controls

-- 120° wide FOV covers a shared desk or small two-person home office setup
+- 120° FOV covers a shared desk or small two-person home office

 Cons

-- Speaker output is adequate but not high-quality for media use outside of calls
+- Speaker output is fine for calls but not great for media or music

-- Larger physical footprint than personal webcams; requires dedicated monitor/shelf mounting
+- Larger footprint than personal webcams — needs dedicated monitor or shelf mounting